MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

     To fetch transcripts, you'll need to:

-    1. Retrieve transcript ID based on organizer ID and meeting ID:
+    1. **Retrieve transcript ID based on organizer ID and meeting ID**:

        Use the following example to request the transcript ID: